gap-packages/resclasses/readme.txt

                                 Requirements

-The ResClasses Package needs at least version 4.4 of GAP, is completely writ- ten in the  GAP language and does neither contain  nor require external bina- ries.
+The  ResClasses Package  needs at least  version 4.4.7 of GAP,  is completely written  in the  GAP language  and does neither contain  nor require external binaries.
 A recent version of the package GAPDoc is needed.

                                 Installation